sifriger-msft/sql-server-samples/samples/demos/sql-graph/recommendation-system/README.md

 ### The first look to the MATCH clause

-The second demo allows you to do a first look to the MATCH clause used to perform some query on Nodes and Edges we have just created in the first demo.
+The second demo allows you to do a first look to the MATCH clause used to perform some query on Nodes and Edges we have just created (in the first demo).

 The new T-SQL MATCH function allows you to specify the search pattern for a graph schema, it can be used only with graph Node and Edge tables in SELECT statements as a part of the WHERE clause.
 Based on the node **Nodes.Person** and the edge **Edges.Friends**, the file [demo2-using-the-match-clause.sql](./demo2-using-the-match-clause.sql) contains the following sample queries: